April 26, 2023

 Tips for hiring temporary workers or subcontractors

-Do temps need safety training?
+Do temporary employees need safety training?
 Are subcontractors covered for workers’ compensation?

 If your workforce includes temporary employees or independent subcontractors, you may have questions like these.